GSA/digitalgov.gov/content/posts/2015-03-02-persona-development-case-study-nci-and-spanish-language-outreach.md

 ### Step 2: Develop Personas

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/590-x-686-NCI-Spanish-Language-Personas-Inform-the-Development-of-Healthcare-Websites-pdf-Antonio-and-Claudia-2.jpg" alt="590 x 686 NCI Spanish Language Personas Inform the Development of Healthcare Websites pdf Antonio and Claudia 2" %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2015/02/590-x-686-NCI-Spanish-Language-Personas-Inform-the-Development-of-Healthcare-Websites-pdf-Antonio-and-Claudia-2.jpg" alt="590 x 686 NCI Spanish Language Personas Inform the Development of Healthcare Websites pdf Antonio and Claudia 2" %}

 Fourteen personas were created.
 Nine personas are about members of the general public: patients, friends, family, co-browsers, and those interested in cancer information.
 Three are about healthcare professionals: community health workers, general practitioners, and nurses.
 The final two are Cancer Information Service Call Center Spanish-speaking staff and patient navigators.
 The personas are portraits of Spanish-speaking users who seek health and cancer-related information, specifically from Cancer.gov/espanol.

 Each persona contains details about a typical user’s goals, motivations, background, behavior, and habits.
 Following the same layout as NCI’s English language personas, the description includes a summary of information that provides characteristics about that group’s demographics: Latino ancestry, acculturation and language preference, medical literacy level, co-browsing behaviors, cultural values, typical cancer-related tasks for that persona, and Internet and search skills.

 Although the personas were created to represent the needs of Cancer.gov/espanol visitors, they can also be used for other health websites.
 The language preferences, cultural values, co-browsing behaviors, health beliefs, acculturation levels, and user needs are the same across many types of websites that provide medical or health information.